 Additional benefits of rental properties

 If you can’t afford to buy this many houses or don’t want to buy this many, you can still have a great passive income by buying one house a year.
-It can cost quite a bit to buy a rental property, but you can more than make up for the initial cost, by how much money you can make on rental properties.
-Check out my complete guide to investing in long term rental to see how I find properties, get mortgages and detailed numbers on my rentals.
+It can cost a lot of money to buy a rental property, but you can more than make up for the initial cost by how much money you can make on rental properties.
+If you are wondering how I can afford to spend so much money on rental properties, I am a real estate agent that also fix and flips houses.
+Both business have been a great source of income and capital for the rental properties.